joseeden/joeden/docs/018-Observability/020-Elastic-Stack/006-Logstash/002-Sample-Pipeline.md

     sudo vi /etc/logstash/conf.d/logstash.conf
     ```

-    Use the following configuration to process the sample access log file stored on the Logstash node.
-This configuration reads the file from the beginning, applies a Grok filter to parse the log entries, sends the processed data to Elasticsearch, and prints it to the standard output.
+    Use the following configuration to process the sample access log file located on the Logstash node.
+This configuration will:

+    - Set the index name to `sample-access-log`
+    - Read the file from the start
+    - Apply a Grok filter to parse the log entries
+    - Send the processed data to Elasticsearch
+    - Output the results to the standard output

     Make sure to set the password.